saitejabejugam/Ecom-application/README.md

-A full-stack e-commerce application with react and frontend
+A full-stack e-commerce application with react for frontend and springboot for backend.